lherman-cs/cs4050/exercise-3/exercise_3.md

      \end{bmatrix}
      $$

-2. Show that the angles of the triangle are not preserved across the transformation. **TODO**
+2. Show that the angles of the triangle are not preserved across the transformation.

    * $$
      \theta_1 = \arccos (